Fire Pit Ventilation: The Most Overlooked Safety Detail in Outdoor Design

 How to Vent a Fire Pit the Right Way

-· Size them correctly – at least 36 square inches of total airflow
+Maintain at least 36 square inches of airflow Helps meet common safety guidelines

 Case Study: Two Builders, One Decision